+The model of the mill is a combined model consisting of a charge modelled with DEM and the mill structure modelled with FEM.
 The original length of the mill is 1.22 m, however, in the model only a slice of 0.10 m is modelled.
 The structure consisting of rubber liners, rubber lifters and a solid mantel are modelled with eight node solid elements.
 This type of element is fully integrated with a reduced integration of the pressure part to avoid volumetric locking of the element.
 For the elastic behaviour of the rubber a Blatz-Ko hyper-elastic model is used (Blatz and Ko 1962).
-A classic approach to model rubber material is to use a hyper-elastic model.
-A hyper-elastic material is an ideally elastic material for which the stress-strain relationship derives from a strain energy density function.
 Experimental data for the rubber was provided by the supplier of the lining.